 So first up, whatever your situation – take a look at your monthly expenses and try and work out how much cash you really need.

 This is your target monthly income, after tax and any business expenses.

 Here’s a snap shot of mine that I dug out just for this post.

 Bear in mind the values were from a long time ago, so you need to take into account, dare I say it, INFLATION!

 In case you noticed?
-Yes, I did get a loan off my mum, but it wasn’t much.
-So I had to account for my repayments.
+Yes, I did get a loan off my mum, happy days.
+It wasn’t much but I had to account for my repayments.

 Then have a look at your savings or spare cash.